PharmaForest/devil/README.md

 ## 1. %chatDMS() :
 Chat application in SAS DMS(Display Management System) for those who cannot afford Viya Copilot😂
+This is available only for DMS.
+You need your API key for openAI or google to use the app.

 Sample code:
 ~~~sas
 %chatDMS(